 Wholesale Landscapes provide bark-based landscaping supplies to bulk-buying customers.
 If you need 3m3 of bark, we can help you get your project underway.

-If you would like to save money by buying direct and in bulk for landscaping products then contact us.
+If you would like to save money by buying direct and in bulk landscaping products then contact us.
 We provide discounts on volumes 10m3 or over so you can get more out of your landscaping project.